 The brick facade was constructed with slightly irregular elements to save costs.
 This gives a stronger sense of texture and materiality.

 A former wood storage (left) accomodates an exhibition nowadays and stands out for its size and different surface on upper floors.

 Workers of the Fagus-Werk in 1912.
-The factory still produces shoe lasts to this day, albeit in a much smaller scale.
+The factory still produces shoe lasts to this day (among other things), albeit in a much smaller scale.